Kristina01111000/Drws_site/README.md

 how to organize the videos on patreon also? fix the form so people get added to constnat contact

-confirm that the site is not goig tocharge adnd remove pmp form it _> waiting on response to email confirm that one tier is on the site, there will be a page that links to the patreon for different tiers Ask if he still wants quizzes on the site anyone can join, but ot get access to more they need to join patreon going to use a post slider app for page try to remove pmp
+Ask if he still wants quizzes on the site anyone can join, but ot get access to more they need to join patreon going to use a post slider app for page